The-Knowledge-House/DS_22/1.01/10_2/lab/README.md

 ## Bonus Challenge

+Follow the same workflow to activate the `drawer` environment specified in the `tdsp-template/environment.yml` file in the `tdsp-template` folder and run the module labeled `run.py` using the documentation listed in the code.

 ## Submission

 This exercise will **not** be submitted for grading.
-However, you will not be able to run code without creating an environment.

-If you are done early, feel do guide your peers in completing this workflow.